TheEYL/stand-art-manifesto/The_Stand-ART_Manifesto.md

 In a global context where legal, academic, and industrial frameworks have yet to fully comprehend or address the societal implications of AI-driven artistic autonomy, this document acts as a foundational text.
 It proposes a new standard of intellectual sovereignty for creators operating within the attention economy.

-Authored by EYOG YVON LEONCE, Founder of La Maison des Masques, SoulArtSpace, HiringWatchDog, AlmaReina, and Beersheba MorgenRot, this Manifesto establishes the priority claim and defines the conceptual and terminological basis of what is hereafter known as The Stand-ART Era.
+Authored by EYOG YVON LEONCE, Founder of La Maison des Masques, SoulArtSpace, HiringWatchDog, AlmaReina, Rehoboth, and Beersheba MorgenRot, this Manifesto establishes the priority claim and defines the conceptual and terminological basis of what is hereaf ter known as The Stand-ART Era.

+## Problem Statement

+## Theoretical Framework

+## System Architecture (insert diagram)

+## Legal + Philosophical Proposal
+## Movement + Cultural Impact section
+## Call to Action
+## Conclusion
+## Glossary of Terms
+## References